sdevriese/sdevriese.github.io/_pages/about.markdown

 I love to ride my bike and ever since university, I've loved to snowboard and ski.
 I like to sew things and experiment with baking.
 And I like to write: stories about biking and skiing and geophysics-related papers.

+Since spring 2017, my husband and I have an australian shepherd: a stray from Texas that has the biggest personality imaginable.
+I had to no idea a dog could have such expressions and emotions.
+I'm trying to understand his language and he's probably thinking the same.
+He makes my heart leap.

 Education:

 * Doctor of Philosophy in Geophysics, University of British Columbia, 2016